What is brand reputation management, and why is it important? What steps do you take to build a brand reputation? Find all the answers here.

 - The way your leaders and employees conduct themselves

 Your customers and others will share what they think about your brand online, through reviews, social media, and more, and this shapes your brand reputation.
 When your brand’s reputation is favorable, customers trust you, feel confident about what you have to offer, and take pride in their purchases.
 They’ll also remain loyal to your brand and feel good about telling their friends about you.

 Here are the main reasons why brand reputation management is vital:

 - Having a strong, positive brand reputation increases the likelihood that consumers trust you.
 This will make it easier for you to acquire new customers.
 According to BrightLocal, positive reviews “make 73% of customers trust a local business more,” and nearly half of consumers won’t use a business unless it has at least a four-star review.
 Consumer trust is also the catalyst behind the other advantages of positive brand reputation below.

 - Customers are willing to pay more for products from brands with a solid reputation.
 The University of Technology, Sydney (UTS) reports that consumers care more about a business’ reputation than they care about a product’s features, and that brands with a reputation advantage over their competition can successfully sell their products or services for 9% more.

 - Customers are more likely to remain loyal to a brand with a solid reputation.
-Retaining loyal customers has a wealth of benefits; check out this article

 - A positive reputation helps boost sales.
 A study from Clutch showed that the greatest achievement for companies with an active reputation management plan was a growth in sales by at least 25%.
 Also, independent restaurants whose Yelp reviews improved by one star experienced a revenue increase of 5-9%, according to a Harvard Business School study.